St. Helena Parish Profile

 Parish Facts:

-LSU AgCenter County Agents provide research-based information on plant, aquaculture, wildlife and animal enterprises to St. Helena Parish clientele.
+LSU AgCenter County Agents provide research-based information on plants, aquaculture, wildlife and animal enterprises to St. Helena Parish clientele.
 The 2018 total dollar amounts from these commodities were:

 Local issues and plans for this year